 - You need to get your request sponsored by a Holyoke resident or group.
 The Mayor will not honor multiple requests from the same person or group in one year.

 - The proclamation must educate a significant amount of Holyoke citizens.
-Mayor Morse does not offer them as awards, and don’t imply support of your event or project.
+Mayor Murphy does not offer them as awards and does not imply support of your event or project.

-- Mayor Morse will issue a proclamation/citation for one date only, and usually won’t provide backdated proclamations.
+- Mayor Murphywill issue a proclamation/citation for one date only, and usually won’t provide backdated proclamations.

 - The Mayor has the right to edit the drafted language of a proclamation/citation.
 Please keep in mind, they are ceremonial and not a legal document.